-- 1. Increased AWARENESS, and APPRECIATION for Hispanic language and culture. - 2.
-Minimal VOCABULARY in Spanish, especially of cognates (and false cognates) and the ability to make educated guesses about unknown words based on context as well as to identify unknown cognates. - 3.
-Ability to CONSTRUCT simple communications, both oral and written, including verb conjugations, word order, etc. - 4.
-Ability to carry on minimal LIFE-SUPPORT CONVERSATIONS related to visiting/living in a Spanish-speaking country, e.g., arrange meals, shopping, etc. - 5.
-Ability to carry on minimal SOCIAL CONVERSATIONS, adapting to unexpected questions or responses.
+More than minimal VOCABULARY in Spanish, especially of cognates (and false cognates) and the ability to make educated guesses about unknown words based on context as well as to identify unknown cognates.
+Ability to CONSTRUCT simple communications, both oral and written, including verb conjugations, word order, etc.

+4. Ability to carry on more than minimal LIFE-SUPPORT CONVERSATIONS related to visiting/living in a Spanish-speaking country, e.g., arrange meals, shopping, etc.

+5. Ability to carry on more than minimal SOCIAL CONVERSATIONS, adapting to unexpected questions or responses.